XDiegoTNT/XDiegoTNT/README.md

-may this i use this repository in the future
+hi my name is XDiegoTNT or just Diego i may use this profile in the future